flatironinstitute/sciware-intern-mentors/github-projects.md

-# Github Projects
+# GitHub Projects

-A possible tool for managing projects in a centralized location is [Github Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/quickstart-for-projects)
+A possible tool for managing projects in a centralized location is [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/quickstart-for-projects)

 ## Creating a project